 How Much Does Monthly Plan Cost For Cellular Smartwatches?

 It depends on the carrier you are using.
-Most of the time you will have to pay nothing because you are sharing your number.
+Most of the time you will have to pay nothing because you are sharing your number with your smartphone.

 Can Smartwatch Work Without A Smartphone?